108 Greenwich St., 5th Fl New York, NY 10006

 Equipment financing is used to help you purchase whatever equipment your business needs to run smoothly.

-The loan amount is dependent upon the type of equipment needed, as the repayment term is usually as long as the expected life of the piece of equipment.
+The loan amount is dependent upon the type of equipment the borrower needs, as the repayment term is usually as long as the expected life of the piece of equipment.

-Invoice Factoring
+2. Invoice Factoring

 Invoice factoring is used for short-term cash flow issues, especially when your business doesn’t qualify for a traditional bank loan or any other alternative solution.
+That’s because it depends less on your credit score and more on other business factors such as your accounts receivable.

 The lender will factor your business’ customer’s invoices to match your working capital needs.